theguidon/marawi-gridsome/README.md

 # Marawi interactives migration

 This repo contains the code for the marawi interactive project.
-It uses the Gridsome framework.
+It uses the [Gridsome](gridsome.org) framework for optimization.
 Most of the content in `src/` is migrated code from https://github.com/theguidon/marawi-interactives modified to fit into the boilerplate created using `gridsome create [site-name]`.

 ## Installation for development: